varigence/docs/bimlflex/reference-documentation/UseRecordSourceAsSchema.md

 # Use Record Source As Schema

-Should the Record Source be used as the schema name for staging and persistent staging tables.
+Determines whether the `Record Source` is used as the schema name for staging and persistent staging tables.

 Example: Source table "SalesLT.Product" from the AdventureWorksLT source is staged in table "AWLT.Product".